 Domke Trekker Ruggedwear

 The Domke Trekker Ruggedwear is a great little bag for larger binoculars.
-It easily accommodates my Nikon Monarchs with room to spare for a small camera like my Fuji X100F.
+It easily accommodates my Nikon Monarchs with room to spare for another small item like my satellite communicator.
 I take all the padded section out of the bag because I feel as though it is protected enough by the thick waxed canvas exterior and the padded interior material.

 Got a gear question?